GaloisInc/BESSPIN-GFE/README.md

 vivado p1_bluespec_soc/p1_bluespec_soc.xpr
 ```

 `setup_soc_project.sh` should be run once.
-The Vivado project will be generated in the vivado folder of the repository and can be re-opened there.
+The Vivado project will be generated in the `$GFE_REPO/vivado` folder of the repository and can be re-opened there.
 Note that all the same commands can be run with the argument `chisel` to generate the chisel P1 bitstream and corresponding Vivado project (i.e. `./setup_soc_project.sh chisel`).

 ### Testing ###